 - Wearing a face covering such as a home-made cloth mask.

-Handwashing, respiratory hygiene, social distancing and self-isolation at home are the most important ways to prevent the spread of coronavirus.
+Handwashing, respiratory hygiene, social distancing and staying at home are the most important ways to prevent the spread of coronavirus.

 10-19 What is thorough handwashing?